shawfa/workshop-demos/machinelearning/readme.md

-# Here we include tutorials and background information on machine learning, with an emphasis toward transport and urban planning applications.
+# Here we include conceptual background and analytical tutorials on machine learning, with an emphasis toward transport and urban planning applications.
+# This information is intended for educational purposes only.
 # For questions/comments, contact atiyya@gatech.edu.